twolfson/twolfson.com/articles/build-chain.md

   "author": "Todd Wolfson",
   "date": "2012/07/04",
-  "keywords": "build chain, front end, mvc", "summary": "A screencast on my thoughts on client-side frameworks."
+  "keywords": "build chain, front end, mvc", "summary": "A screencast on my thoughts on client-side frameworks.", "relatedArticles": ["Builder - Build chain for your client side"] }
-}

 I finally got around to making a screencast on my thoughts on client-side frameworks.
 This was a presentation I gave as a lightning talk in the past but took more time explaining this time.